jannispkz/sharedeverything/README.md

 ## Why This Fork Exists

 I found the original SharedHealth mod and noticed it skipped 1.21.4, so I thought "how hard could it be to port it?"
 Well, after successfully porting it, I started adding features my friends and I wanted for our speedrun challenges.
-One thing led to another, and it evolved into this speedrun-focused hybrid that we use regularly.
-If you enjoy this kind of competitive Minecraft gameplay, feel free to use it as well (at your own risk)!
+One thing led to another, and it evolved into this speedrun-focused hybrid.
+So if you like this kind of stuff feel free to use it

 ⚠️ **WARNING: This mod includes AUTO WORLD DELETION features for speedrun resets.
 Read carefully before using!** ⚠️